abergs/OwinFriendlyExceptions/README.md

 ### Contribute
-Contributions are we welcome.
+Contributions are welcome.
 Just open an Issue or submit a PR.

 ### Contact
 You can reach me at [@bigCheeseAnders](https://twitter.com/bigcheeseanders) or via my blog: [ideasof.andersaberg.com](http://ideasof.andersaberg.com/)